pankajparkar/form-wizard/solutions.md

 ## Philosophy -

 - All components are embedded inside one another
 - Stepper Component have multiple Steps
 - These steps are programattically added to the DOM, based on current wizard step.
+- Each time when user do Next, new step shown on the screen.
 - Each step carry its own header (ng-template fwStepHeader).

 ## Sample Code -